How to fix “certificate has expired or not yet valid error”?

 $ velociraptor config rotate_keys --config /etc/velociraptor/server.config.yaml > /tmp/new_key.config.yaml

-The previous two commands will not affect the CA private key and certificate, which is valid for 10 years, as described in the previous section.
+The previous two commands will not affect the CA private key and certificate, which is valid for 10 years, as described previously.

 You can view the new certificate using jq and openssl (here jq is used to show the PEM certificate of the frontend and openssl is used to decode it)